 - Instant experience ads

 - Augmented reality ads

 Depending on what you are targeting, you will choose an appropriate type of ad, as not all ads work for the same purpose.
 Remember, the goal is to get maximum output with minimal input.
 But how do these ads work?
-Below is an exploration of the brain in the ads:
+Below is a short on how to start a Facebook ad:

 Making a Facebook Ad: